Gulf Coast / Montgomery County Water Efficiency Network

 Aquifers don't stop at county lines and neither should knowledge about effective conservation measures.
 Maximum effects are achieved when conservation takes a regional approach, which is why the Gulf Coast/Montgomery County Water Efficiency Network began.

-The Network is comprised of water professionals who meet monthly with the purpose of learning the latest about conservation tools being used locally and globally.
+The Network is comprised of water professionals who meet with the purpose of learning the latest about conservation tools being used locally and globally.
 At these meetings, there is a featured speaker, and then the group has the opportunity to share conservation-related news.
 The group also hosts an annual Water Conservation Symposium and takes part in joint projects as the opportunity arises.

 "Conserve Our Water Supply" Yard Sign Campaign

 We invite you to join us in our effort to protect Gulf Coast/Montgomery County water supplies.
 Please place a sign on your lawn and let others know that you pledge to follow your community’s outdoor watering schedule, reduce or eliminate watering during winter months by following the checklist below, and to find ways to reduce water in your home and/or business.

 Let your neighbors know about your commitment to water conservation by placing a Gulf Coast/Montgomery County Water Efficiency Network yard sign in your lawn.
 These signs are FREE and remind neighbors and passers-by to use what they need, but to not waste a drop!

 You can pick up your free sign at the following locations:

 655 Conroe Park North Drive

 Conroe, TX 77303